Ann Raffetto – Winemaker Emeritus

-Ann Raffetto has been the winemaker at Wagner since almost the very first vintage.
+Ann Raffetto was the winemaker at Wagner since almost the very first vintage until her retirement in early 2019.
 Interestingly enough, when she began attending the University of California, Davis in 1977, she had no idea that she would graduate with a degree in Enology (winemaking).
 It was an “Intro to Winemaking” course that lead Ann to her “aha!” moment of realizing she wanted to make wine for a living.
 Ann loved science, which is why she chose UC Davis, but art was also very important to her.
 The introductory course showed her that winemaking was the best of both worlds: it used scientific principles to make something artistic.

 After graduating from UC Davis, Ann and her husband moved to the Finger Lakes for an adventure in a wine-producing region drastically different than that of her native land, California.
 At that time there were only about seven wineries in the Finger Lakes region and Ann visited each one in hopes of finding work.
 In 1983 she accepted a winemaking position here at Wagner with co-winemaker, John Herbert.
 The two of them worked side by side at Wagner Vineyards until 2013, when John retired.